Trauma-informed, Resilience-oriented Care

 - Track performance improvement.

-The TIROC consultation and learning community models address core topics across the National Council’s seven domains of trauma-informed, resilience-oriented care, a model which reflects commonly recognized aspects of a trauma-informed, resilience-oriented organization.
-The model is built on the following core tenets:
+The TIROC consultation and learning community models address core topics across the National Council’s seven domains of trauma-informed, resilience-oriented care.
+The models are built on the following core tenets:

 - Safe, calm and secure environment with supportive care for staff and clients.